EmailVerify/email-verify/README.md

 0.0.14 -> 0.0.15 : prevent socket from writing after end event fires
 0.0.15 -> 0.0.16 : added an ignore option for ignoring greylisted responses
 0.0.16 -> 0.0.17 : sancowinx added a file option for the command line
+0.0.17 -> 0.0.18 : zh99998 added concurrency to the command line options by adding bluebird
+0.0.18 -> 0.1.0  : refactored the verify function to make it compatible with promisfy (bluebird)
+                   included changes from Bramzor to allow for greylisting rechecking and to allow for weird addresses more aligned to the RFCs removed the lodash dependency